bigyan08/sentiment_analysis/README.md

-## TWITTER SENTIMENT ANALYSIS WITH ROBERTA
+## SENTIMENT ANALYSIS WITH ROBERTA

 This Python script performs sentiment analysis on Twitter-like text using a pre-trained RoBERTa model from Hugging Face Transformers.
 It predicts whether the sentiment of a given tweet is Negative, Neutral, or Positive.